 - We increase public awareness about the foster care system; and

-- We advocate for legal policies and practices that enhance the quality of life for foster children.
+- We advocate for legal policies and practices that enhance the quality of life for children in foster care.

 - We cherish children and put them first, always.